-\All assignments-including the ones that follow in the next semester-must be submitted to the Department of History's office by 1:30 pm on the dates on which they are due.
+All assignments-including the ones that follow in the next semester-must be submitted to the Department of History's office by 1:30 pm on the dates on which they are due.

-Note: During the break between the third and fourth semesters, you should utilize your time productively to do primary research since the latter semester will be devoted to crafting draft chapters.
+Note: During the break between the third and fourth semesters, students should utilize their time productively to do primary research since the latter semester will be devoted to crafting draft chapters.